ericvicenti/leak/README.md

 Leak has 3 main actions: Start, Commit, and Release.

-Release and commit can be combined because a commit always happens on a release.
-Start must be used independently.

 Leak will run 'Commit' (`-C`) by default if nothing is provided.

+Commit can be combined with start or release, because a commit always happens to change the version.
+When starting or releasing, the commit flag is used to override the message.